dallasmgriffith/dallasmgriffith.github.io/maxy/privacy-policy.md

 ### 9. Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on dallasmgriffith.github.io/maxy/privacy-policy.
-You are advised to review this Privacy
+You are advised to review this Privacy0